 The History of Buckwheat Flower Season in Ha Giang

-It is said that this tiny flower forest with green leaves once saved a whole village from a severe famine that occurred when the old harvest season had been over way before the new one had arrived.
+It is said that this tiny flower forest with green leaves once saved a whole village from a severe famine that occurred when the old harvest season ended way before the new one arrived.

 According to the legend, in the past, the people in the Northern mountainous region lived mainly on rice and corn.
-One year, the food ran out and the land had become barren, and the local people had to wander in search of food.
-Then, a strange yet pleasant fragrance filled the atmosphere and attracted the peasants to follow the ravine.
-Among the rocks, they discovered small white pink flowers whose nuts tasted as subtle as rice and corn.
-Since then, the Hmong have used the buckwheat flowers’ nuts as staples like maize and rice.
+One year, the food ran out and the land became barren, and the local people had to wander in search of food.
+Then, a strange yet pleasant fragrance filled the atmosphere and attracted the peasants to a ravine.
+Among the rocks, they discovered small white-pink flowers whose nuts tasted as subtle as rice and corn.
+Since then, the Hmong have used the buckwheat nuts as staples like maize and rice.
 The buckwheat flower then became an essential part of their daily lives.

 Uses of Buckwheat Flower

-Buckwheat is often considered as a tasty and healthier alternative to wheat.
-When harvested, the crops can be ground into flour and many parts of the world do this, such as India, Japan and Korea.
-Rice, porridge, noodles, breads, pancakes, cookies, cakes, can all be made from buckwheat flour.
+Buckwheat is often considered a tasty and healthier alternative to wheat.
+When harvested, the crops can be ground into flour and many parts of the world do this, such as India, Japan, and Korea.
+Rice, porridge, noodles, bread, pancakes, cookies, cakes, can all be made from buckwheat flour.
 The young buckwheat flower stem can also be boiled and used as vegetables, or it can be cooked with wine and corn to brew a very unique type of wine.
-It also has medicinal benefits and is sometimes used as trunk for cattle feed.
+It also has medicinal benefits and is sometimes used in cattle feed.

-The flowers of the buckwheat plant have a pleasant fragrance and tastes quite malty and earthy.
-The flowers are used for manufacturing a dark brown-colored honey that is quite strong in flavor.
+The flowers of the buckwheat plant have a pleasant fragrance and taste quite malty and earthy.
+The flowers are used for manufacturing dark brown-colored honey that is quite strong in flavor.

 Health Benefits of Buckwheat Flower

-Buckwheat has many nutritional benefits and is a good source of high-quality protein that easy to digest.
-The buckwheat starch acts as fat in processed foods, which is why it is used in bakery.
-Other benefits include that it lowers blood pressure as it is a good source of rutin, is non-allergenic (stuffed into pillows to help cure dust, feather and pollen allergies), helps manage diabetes, is good for digestion, is gluten-free, reduces cholesterol, lowers blood sugar levels, protects against breast cancer, benefits the skin and hair, etc, among many other things.
+Buckwheat has many nutritional benefits and is a good source of high-quality protein that is easy to digest.
+The buckwheat starch acts as fat in processed foods, which is why it is used in baking.
+The benefits go on.
+It lowers blood pressure as it is a good source of rutin, it’s non-allergenic (stuffed into pillows to help cure dust, feather, and pollen allergies), helps manage diabetes, it’s good for digestion, it’s gluten-free, reduces cholesterol, lowers blood sugar levels, protects against breast cancer, benefits the skin and hair, among many other things.
 If you are curious to know about more health benefits of the buckwheat flower, click here.